wafna/kse/README.md

 Note the qualifying list of schema names in the table definition.
 This may be omitted if the table is in the default schema.

-The *auto* tag on the ID field indicates that the field is auto-generated and thus to be ignored when writing the record.
+The *auto* tag on the ID field indicates that the field is auto-generated and thus to be ignored when inserting the record.
 Hence, the *write* method omits it from its parameter list, as well.
 Note that all parameters must always be supplied in the same order as the fields in the Entity.